Do you offer water birth?

 What does a postpartum doula cost?

-The daytime rate is $30-$35/hour and nighttime rate is $35/hour.
+The rate for postpartum care is $35/hour.
 Your location and hours requested may affect the rate.

 What is the difference between a postpartum doula and a baby nurse?

 The role of a postpartum doula is to help a woman through her postpartum period and to nurture the family.
 Unlike a baby nurse, a doula’s focus is not solely on the baby, but on fostering independence for the entire family.
 The doula is as available to the partner and older children as to the mother and the baby.
 Treating the family as a unit that is connected and always changing enables doulas to do their job: nurture the family.

 What is a postpartum doula’s goal?

 The goal of a doula is to help the new parents to feel confident in their new roles.
 As they experience success and their knowledge and self-confidence grow, their needs for postpartum doula support should diminish.

 How can I find a postpartum doula in my area?

 Do doulas help mothers to deal with postpartum depression?